 Credit Card Insider is an independent, advertising supported website.
 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Editor’s Best Card Picks.
 Credit Card Insider has not reviewed all available credit card offers in the marketplace.
 Content is not provided or commissioned by any credit card issuers.
 Reasonable efforts are made to maintain accurate information, though all credit card information is presented without warranty.
 When you click on any ‘Apply Now’ button, the most up-to-date terms and conditions, rates, and fee information will be presented by the issuer.
 Credit Card Insider has partnered with CardRatings for our coverage of credit card products.
 Credit Card Insider and CardRatings may receive a commission from card issuers.
 A list of these issuers can be found on our Editorial Guidelines.

 How To Keep Your Credit Scores High During Retirement4 min read

 As you begin to approach retirement you’re likely thinking more about wealth preservation than you are about credit scoring.
 Your borrowing days may be behind you.
-Even after retirement, however, your credit scores still matter for a variety of reasons, not the least being that your existing creditors will continue to pull your scores from time to time.
+Even after retirement, however, your credit scores still matter for a variety of reasons, not the least being that your existing creditors will continue to check them from time to time.

-The bottom line is we should continue to be concerned about how retirement will impact our credit scores.
-Thankfully the recipe for maintaining good credit scores is essentially the same whether you are a young adult or a retiree.
-If you’ve figured out how to achieve high credit scores prior to retirement, then the odds are pretty good that you’ll maintain pace well into your golden years.
+Thankfully, the recipe for maintaining good credit scores is essentially the same whether you are a young adult or a retiree.
+If you’ve figured out how to achieve high credit scores prior to retirement, then the odds are pretty good that you can maintain pace well into your golden years.